raduvarga/raduvarga.com/_pages/_software/ua-midi-control.md

 - Control Inputs: Volume, Mute, Pan, Solo, Sends, UAD REC
 - Control Preamps: Gain, 48V, Low Cut, Phase, Pad
 - Control Sends: Gain, Mute, Pan
-- Select the button type on your device (Knob, Momentary, Toggle)
+- Select the button type on your device (Knob, Momentary, Toggle, VPot)
 - Edit the range (Min/Max)
 - Mapping is linked to the midi device by default, global mappings can also be used
 - Accesibility via VoiceOver